Panorama (British TV programme): Euro 2012: Stadiums of Hate

 England football coach Roy Hodgson said the racism allegations were "the biggest negativity in England...
 As a result, I think we've lost a lot of fans who didn't come because of a lot of horror stories about how life would be in the Ukraine and Poland."
 Hodgson added that he had nothing but positive impressions of Poland and Ukraine.

 Jessica Elgot wrote an article in The Jewish Chronicle headlined "I went all the way to 'racist' Kiev and all I got was love", reporting how "By-and-large, no one understood why we were going.
 Friends raised their eyebrows in horror, before inquiring if we had seen "that Panorama programme".
 My grandmother politely inquired why we wanted to go to "that shmatte place".
 As I left for the airport, I got a sweet good-bye text from my house-mate.
 "Have a lovely trip.
 Please don't get Jew-bashed."

 The deputy mayor of Kraków, referring to the incidents of racism and anti-Semitism broadcast by Panorama, said: "We believe that, step by step, the clubs will also take more responsibility for this kind of activity at stadiums".
 Adam Bulandra, project coordinator of the Interkulturalni Foundation and co-author of Kraków's new anti-racist strategy said: "The local community does not react properly to this problem, it does not actively oppose the incidents that happen, that's why they are so visible, and we want to change this situation."
 A spokesperson for Poland's Ombudsman for Citizens' Rights, noted that while there may seem to be only a small number of racist incidents in Poland, that 80 per cent of racist crimes go unreported in the country.

 In 2014, Jewish News and other news organizations reported that during the making of the documentary, host Chris Rogers had been filmed giving a Nazi salute while marching in front of the crew.
 Rogers was reprimanded by the BBC, apologized and had not been re-hired by the Panorama program for two years after the incident.

-The Mind Reader: Unlocking My Voice

-This Panorama Special broadcast on 13 November 2012 showed the pioneering work being done by scientists to help patients who have suffered severe brain injuries.
-The film told the stories of a group of patients and their families, and showed the revolutionary efforts made to help them communicate with the outside world.
-The film included the story of Scott Routley, a Canadian man in a persistent vegetative state for more than a decade who was able to tell doctors he is not in any pain.